cps-1/docs/docs/index.md

     ---

-    A high level look on how CPS1 operates once deployed on your Kubernetes cluster.
+    A high-level look at how CPS1 operates once deployed on your Kubernetes cluster.

     [:octicons-arrow-right-24: Architecture Overview](architecture-overview.md)